walison17/LaundrIT/README.md

 # LaundrIT
-This is the Project to my girlfriends TCC
+This is the Project to my girlfriend's Integrated Project

 Primeiro dia de atualizações !